pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/gcp-sign-in.png">

-Enter username for your lab pod which you can find in the paper sheet.
+Enter username for your lab pod which you can find in the credentials page.
 You can change language to your preferred.

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/gcp-login1.png" width = 500>